• Skip to primary navigation

 chocolate chip cookie dough ball

-Form your dough into a ball and place in the center of a small baking sheet with a baking mat or parchment paper on it.
+5. Form your dough into a ball and place in the center of a small lined baking sheet.
 Bake for 15-20 minutes, or until top is golden.

-Let your single serve chocolate chip cookie rest for 10+ minutes, so it can cook a bit more and firm up.
+6. Let your single serve chocolate chip cookie rest for at least 10 minutes, so it can firm up a bit more.

 Substitutions/Tips